flintlib/flint/doc/source/fmpz.rst

     tests.
 If any of these tests fails to give a proof, it falls back to performing an APRCL test.

-    If the algorithm fails to prove that `n` is prime, returns `-1`.
-    This outcome is theoretically possible but unlikely to happen in practice.
+    The APRCL test could theoretically fail to prove that `n` is prime or composite.
+In that case, the program aborts.
+This is not expected to occur in practice.

 .. function:: void fmpz_lucas_chain(fmpz_t Vm, fmpz_t Vm1, const fmpz_t A, const fmpz_t m, const fmpz_t n)